TheM4hd1/SwiftyInsta/README.md

 ```

 ## TODO
-Currently the library suffers from nested asynchronous functions (Pyramid of Doom), the next step is **Writing Cleaner Asynchronous Code Using Promise Pattern**
+Currently the library suffers from nested asynchronous functions (Pyramid of Doom), the next step is *Optimizing Library*
 - [ ] Writing Cleaner Asynchronous Code Using Promise Pattern

 ## Special thanks